Business of Medicine

 Ensure that your healthcare organization has a workplace safety policy and hospital security policy in place that take into account patient safety as well.

 In light of continued reports of violent incidents in healthcare facilities, healthcare professionals are debating whether arming their hospital security officers will improve safety for patients.

-Most hospital security officers complete at least basic safety programs that cover subjects like weapon safety and the laws related to arrest.
+Most hospital security officers complete at least basic safety programs that cover subjects such as weapon safety and the laws related to arrest.
 Security officer basic training courses may be tailored to an individual hospital’s needs.
-Any type of weapon used by security officers in any setting must be licensed, and the officer must be certified to carry those weapons (baton, firearm, etc.)
+Any type of weapon used by security officers in any setting must be licensed, and the officer must be certified to carry those weapons.